keboola/developers-docs/extend/generic-extractor/configuration/config/mappings.md

 |---|---|---|---|---|---|---|
 |123|John Doe|London|UK|Whitehaven Mansions|user-detail_3484bd6e10690a3a2e77079f69ceaa42|123|
 |234|Jane Doe|St Mary Mead|UK|High Street|user-detail_a7655e39a0399dc842b44365778cd295|234|

+Note that the name of the column `parent_id` depends on the [placeholder configuration](/extend/generic-extractor/configuration/config/jobs/children/#basic-example) and is not always `parent_id` (see [example](/extend/generic-extractor/configuration/config/jobs/children/#basic-job-with-array-values)).

 Now you can use the following mapping to shape the table: